 Have you tried any of these Weathered Wood Accelerators yet?
 They are so cool.
 It’s sold with stains, but it’s not a stain.
 It’s a chemical that reacts with the tannin’s in the wood to produce the aged look.
 It was so easy to use and virtually mess-free.
 I even dripped some on a few landscaping rocks and it left no marks, whatsoever.
 Nice!
 I wouldn’t test that out on your clothes, though.
 Follow the directions on the container.

 I very quickly applied it with a foam brush.
 I would have been careful applying this to furniture, just to assure I got an even look.
 But, since this is an outdoor project.
 I rushed it and it still looks great.
 The few darker spots I had blended away with another coat of the accelerator.
 The weathered look is perfect.
 The grey wood blends right into my red bricks with grey accents.

 Looking for another DIY to give your yard some style?
 Check out this great L-shaped Backyard Bench AND it only costs $130.
 Yea!

-Now that you know how to hide an air conditioner unit outside, get out there.
+Now that you know how to build a DIY Removable Outdoor Air Conditioner Screen, get out there.
 Build your own.
 Follow the links above to get the things you’ll need.
 Have fun and let me know if you have questions.
 Or post pictures of your work and tag Abbotts At Home on FB, I’d love to see it!